HNx1/pyStats/README.md

 - in optimiser.py, analytic solution to linear regression, classic gradient descent, momentum descent, Nesterov Accelerated Gradient, ADAM, AMSGrad, RMSprop
+- in rl1.py, some basic reinforcement learning methods

 ## Credits for some ideas/structure used in code